Conflux-Chain/js-conflux-sdk/api.md

 - deferredStateRoot `string`: The root of the final state trie of the block after deferred execution.
 - difficulty `string`: Integer string of the difficulty for this block.
 - epochNumber `number|null`: The current block epoch number in the client's view. null when it's not in best block's past set and the epoch number is not determined.
-- gasLimit `JSBI`: The maximum gas allowed in this block.
+- gasLimit `BigInt`: The maximum gas allowed in this block.
 - hash `string|null`: Hash of the block. `null` when its pending block.
 - height `number`: The block heights. `null` when its pending block.
 - miner `string`: The address of the beneficiary to whom the mining rewards were given.